top of page

 • Optional Extras: You might need to pay for premium themes, plugins, or apps to add specific functionality, which can add anything from a one-off £50 to an ongoing monthly fee.

-The Reality Check: While the price seems low, remember you are the project manager, designer, and developer.
+While the price seems low, remember you are the project manager, designer, and developer.
 You’ll spend hours learning the platform, writing content, finding images, and setting up the pages.

 This can be a huge time sink and can lead to a less-than-professional result if you’re not a designer at heart.
 You might save money, but your time is valuable.